naad1-max/sentinel-compiler/README.md

 ### Add printing to the terminal

-* [ ] Improve the lexer to be able to peek at the next token without advancing the cursor, and add support for string literals, integers and floating points.
-With this, check if after the `println` token there are parentheses and if those parentheses contain anything that can be written to standard output.
+* [x] Improve the lexer to be able to peek at the next token without advancing the cursor, and add support for string literals, integers and floating points.
+With this, check if after the `puts` token there are parentheses and if those parentheses contain anything that can be written to standard output.
-* [ ] Modify the parser to include the new expression and a few new literal types.
+* [x] Modify the parser to include the new expression and a few new literal types.
-* [ ] Update the code generator to include the `printf` keyword.
+* [x] Update the code generator to include the `printf` keyword.

 ### Add exit